James J. Brittain

 Brittain, James J. 2011.
 “Revolutionary Emancipation ‘From Below’ in Colombia, a Response to Skocpol,” Critique 39(1): 99-128.

 Brittain, James J. 2010.
-“Contemporary Colombia: The continuity of struggle,” Labour, Capital and Society 43(2): 3-11.
+“Contemporary Colombia: The continuity of struggle,” Labour, Capital and Society 43(2): 3-11 [Guest Editor].

 Brittain James J. 2009.
-“Uribe’s Colombia.”
-Global Dialogue 10(1): 108-119.
+“Uribe’s Colombia,” Global Dialogue 10(1): 108-119.

 Brittain, James J. and R. James Sacouman.
 2008.
-“Agrarian Transformation and Resistance in the Colombian Countryside.”
-Labour, Capital and Society 41(1): 57-83.
+“Agrarian Transformation and Resistance in the Colombian Countryside,” Labour, Capital and Society 41(1): 57-83.

 Brittain, James J. Barb Moore, and Jim Sacouman.
 2008.
-“Political and Economic Realities behind the ILO Report Applauding Colombian Labour Relations” The Spark Issue 20: 17-25.
+“Political and Economic Realities behind the ILO Report Applauding Colombian Labour Relations,” The Spark Issue 20: 17-25.

 Brittain, James J. 2007.
-“Formas de Desarrollo Poco Convencionales e Ilícitas: La compleja industria del narcotráfico en Colombia.”
-Cuadernos de Sociología Número 41: 13-68.
+“Formas de Desarrollo Poco Convencionales e Ilícitas: La compleja industria del narcotráfico en Colombia,” Cuadernos de Sociología Número 41: 13-68.

 Brittain, James J. 2007.
-“FENSUAGRO’s Struggle for Social Justice.”
-Peace Review: Journal of Social Justice 19(3): 417-426.
+“FENSUAGRO’s Struggle for Social Justice,” Peace Review: Journal of Social Justice 19(3): 417-426.

 Brittain, James J. 2007.
-“Government, NGOs and the Paramilitary: A Colombian contradiction.”
-Development 50(1): 122-127.
+“Government, NGOs and the Paramilitary: A Colombian contradiction,” Development 50(1): 122-127.

 Brittain, James J. 2007.
 “War, Evil, and the End of History.
-Review essay of Bernard-Henri Lévy’s book concerning the global shift toward apolitical conflict.”
-Rethinking Marxism 19(1): 143-146.
+Review essay of Bernard-Henri Lévy’s book concerning the global shift toward apolitical conflict,” Rethinking Marxism 19(1): 143-146.

 Brittain, James J. 2006.
-“Human Rights and the Colombian Government: An analysis of state-based atrocities toward non-combatants.”
-New Politics 10(4): 124-129.
+“Human Rights and the Colombian Government: An analysis of state-based atrocities toward non-combatants,” New Politics 10(4): 124-129.

 Brittain, James J. 2005.
-“The FARC-EP in Colombia: A revolutionary exception in an age of imperialist expansion.”
-Monthly Review 57(4): 20-33.
+“The FARC-EP in Colombia: A revolutionary exception in an age of imperialist expansion,” Monthly Review 57(4): 20-33.

 Brittain, James J. 2005.
-“A Theory of Accelerating Rural Violence: Lauchlin Currie’s role in underdeveloping Colombia.”
-Journal for Peasant Studies 32(2): 335-360.
+“A Theory of Accelerating Rural Violence: Lauchlin Currie’s role in underdeveloping Colombia,” Journal for Peasant Studies 32(2): 335-360.

-Publications in Non-Refereed Press(es)
+Publications in Non-Refereed Presses

 Brittain, James J. 2019.
 “Celebrating Our Brutality: Here Comes the Boom,” 18 October On-Line https://zizekanalysis.wordpress.com/2019/10/18/celebrating-our-brutality-here-comes-the-boom-2012-james-j-brittain/